-- A. Principles used to determine the nature and amount of remuneration
+- Principles used to determine the nature and amount of remuneration

 - B. Details of remuneration

 - C. Service agreements

-- D. Share-based compensation
+- D. Share based compensation

-A. Principles used to determine the nature and amount of remuneration

-The Remuneration Committee, consisting of two Directors, advises the Board on remuneration policies and practices generally, and makes specific recommendations on remuneration packages and other terms of employment for executive Directors, other senior executives and non executive Directors.
+A. Principles used to determine the nature and amount of remuneration the Board on remuneration policies and practices generally, and makes specific recommendations on remuneration packages and other terms of employment for executive Directors, other senior executives and non executive Directors.